 People in Motion: helpful tips for quick people sketches

-"Drawing People in Motion" is available at www.citizensketcher.com an excellent website for quick line drawing tips.
+"Drawing People in Motion" is a free PDF available at www.citizensketcher.com

 Here is the beach on a beautiful day when we enjoyed a refreshing breeze.
 You can see Cancun in the distance.
-Our resort, the Royalton Riviera Cancun was only twenty minutes by bus from the Cancun airport.
+Our resort, the Royalton Riviera Cancun, is only twenty minutes by bus from the Cancun airport.

 ...and here is the beach when it was very windy and the waves brought in mounds of seaweed.

 I also discovered that...